Messaging and Statistics

 Yes.
 All copy developed for USF communications, whether for print or electronic media, should be clear, brief and written with the interests and needs of your audience in mind.
 Brevity is especially important with content developed for digital readers.
 Studies show that, in a best-case scenario, we only read 28 percent of the text on a web page.
 Creating clear, simple content that directs your visitors to the top tasks they want to accomplish are essential to the success of your site.

 Are there some general statements I can use in my communications?

 Yes.
 USF has a general statement, commonly referred to as boilerplate, which you can use in your communications.
 This statement contains basic details about the university, and is updated on a regular basis.
 Use the "USF" boilerplate for communications specific to USF in Tampa.
-Use the "System" boilerplate for communications that include information about all USF campuses.
+Use the "System" boilerplate for communications that include information about all USF institutions.